 - String#rindex

-Returns the index of the last occurrence of a substring or pattern in a string.
+String#rindex searches from the right, returning the index of the last occurrence of a substring or regex, ideal for file extensions and path separators.

 - String#rjust